Jasonyou1995/not-really-sure-final-project/More/about.md

 # About these pages

-See the data we used in action at the official New York Times website [here](https://www.timeshighereducation.com/world-university-rankings).
+See the data we used in action at the official New York Times website [here](https://www.timeshighereducation.com/world-university-rankings) and the CWUR website [here](http://cwur.org/2016.php).

 ## What we hope to accomplish: